NicoJuicy/LearnML/how_to_learn.md

 ## Consulting and Freelance

-If you ever do consulting or freelance work in the U.S. for $$; you should be aware that there are legal implications and I found XXX to be clear, concise resource on the topic.
+If you ever do consulting or freelance work in the U.S. for $$, you should be aware that there are legal implications and I found [TODO] to be a clear, concise resource on the topic.
 I am sure there are similar rules and regulations in the EU and elsewhere.

 ## References